Welcome to Muhlenberg

 - Familiarize yourself with the General Academic Requirements for the Class of 2021.

 Taking a course that fulfills a requirement is a great idea.
 You are not only completing a graduation requirement but also gaining insight into which topics you might like to pursue even further.
 Note: If you have taken a College Board Achievement Test, Advanced Placement Test or International Baccalaureate exam or believe that you can demonstrate the required level of your proficiency in a subject area, see “Exemptions from Requirements” on pages 7-9 of the Welcome To Muhlenberg booklet.
 If you have any questions about proficiency level, please contact the department chair by calling 484-664-3100 or talk with a representative from the department during June Advising.
 Possible exemptions and/or credit may be granted.

-- Look at the Courses for First Year Students list and build a tentative fall schedule (link will be added in late April).
+- Look at the Courses for First Year Students list and build a tentative fall schedule.

 For further descriptions, consult the Muhlenberg Course Catalog.
 Pick four (4) preferred courses (including a seminar and a foreign language) and three alternate courses from the list.
 Write these selections down and bring them with you to your advising session.
 The College suggests that incoming students take four courses during their first semester.
 However, you may register for the maximum of four and a half course units to include special experiences like Applied Music or Dance which are half units.
 Be certain to choose some alternate courses in the event that your first choices are unavailable.